Flurex/TeamChat/README.md

 ## Getting started
 ###### Download
-Download the latest release and upload the jar file to the plugins folder of your BungeeCord Server.
+Download the <a href="https://github.com/Flurex/TeamChat/releases/latest">latest release</a> and upload the jar file to the plugins folder of your BungeeCord Server.

 ###### Start the Server
 Start your BungeeCord Server.